bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 1. Lay some sandpaper onto the flat surface.
 2. Pick one side of the bushing to work on. **Be consistent**.
 3. Lay the bushing onto the sandpaper and move in a circle to remove material. **Do not press down hard**; if you hand or bushing is slipping off the sandpaper, press softer.
-4. Constantly check if you have removed too much material by reconstructing your balisong.
-For the final check, use fresh washers.
+4. Constantly check if you have removed too much material by rebuilding your balisong.
+You must use fresh washers everytime as the bushings will crimp the washers a different way on every build.

 This a barebone description of how you can tune bushings.
 If you want consistent and accurate bushing tunes, get
 - several sheets of sandpaper at different grit levels (e.g., 200, 500, and 1000); as you get closer to blade thickness, increase the grit level for some breathing room